 The day includes lunch with the current trainees, a tour of the building and even an afternoon tea.
 “It is quite a full-on day, but we've deliberately designed it to be like that,” our sources tell us.
 “We want to give people a real impression of what we're like as a business, and we want to see how they respond to that.”

-Going global: Norton's international network
+Norton's international network

 A good way to introduce Norton Rose's international network is to talk about its banking work.
-As we explain in our True Picture on the firm, NR's banking practice actually covers several different groups firms consider distinct practice areas.
+As we explain in our True Picture on the firm, NR's banking practice actually covers several different groups which you could consider distinct practice areas.
 What unites them under the banking header is their central relation to bank-backed commercial loans.
 These can be loans to buy things (asset finance), build things (project finance) or take over things (acquisition finance).

-This kind of finance work requires people to run the transactions (M&A), deal with disputes (litigation) and organise non-bank funding (capital markets).
+This kind of finance work requires people to run the transactions (M&A), handle disputes (litigation) and organise non-bank funding (capital markets).
 Also needed are lawyers to advise on related property, regulatory, competition, employment and tax issues – all areas in which NR has strong practices.
 (It should be noted that these teams also have a significant workload independent of the banking practice too.)

 Banking is one of the world's most globalised industries, which provides one explanation for Norton Rose's recent worldwide expansion; the tide of globalisation is forcing all businesses involved in banking to extend their reach.
 The finance-focused magic circle firms have enjoyed an established and solid network of overseas offices for over a decade, but the past few years have seen an increasing number of City firms jostling for a position on the world stage, with many pursuing international mergers.
 Norton Rose is among the more successful members of this group.